 The LAC's main objective is to protect the human rights of all Namibians.
 It is the only organisation of its kind in Namibia.
-It has a head office in Windhoek, Namibia's capital, along with two regional offices.
-It is funded by national and international donor organisations as well as individuals.
+It has an office in Windhoek, Namibia's capital.
+It is funded primarily by national and international donor organisations.
 Its work is supervised by the Legal Assistance Trust, whose trustees include legal practitioners, other professionals and community leaders.

 It works in five broad areas:

 The Legal Assistance Centre is a public interest law firm based in Windhoek.The LAC only takes on public interest cases.
 A public interest case is a legal case which will have a wider impact on the community than just assisting the individual concerned.
 Such a case may establish a new legal rule, which will change the law for the entire country or address a discriminatory policy or practice.
 Or it may attract attention to a problem that is affecting many people.

 Examples of cases taken up by the Legal Assistance Centre include:

 - The right of a school learner to return to school after her child was born

 - The right of an accused in a complicated criminal trial to obtain legal aid